 Those activities that are normally reported through the activity data sets (such as consultation liaison from ambulatory in-reach services) should continue to be reported as normal through the CMHC NMDS.
 Consultation liaison in the community can be reported but it must be part of an episode, even as an 'Assessment only' phase if necessary.
 Associated service contacts should indicate that the consumer location is different from that of the health service provider.

-'''

-http://meteor.aihw.gov.au/content/index.phtml/itemId/268984

-'''
+11 Australian Institute of Health and Welfare.
+(2020).
+Specialised mental health service (Object class).
+Retrieved 10 February 2022 from http://meteor.aihw.gov.au/content/index.phtml/itemId/268984